Introduction: Introduction to Voice Recognition With Elechouse V3 and Arduino.

 There are numerous possibilities to apply this in our daily life.
 Share your thoughts in the comments section below.

 I hope this instructable has given you a basic idea about using the Elechouse V3 Voice Recognition module with Arduino.
-If you would like to help me create more cool projects, click here to send a donation through PayPal.
-If you've any questions, feel free to ask it here or send a mail to email@example.com.
+If you've any questions, feel free to ask it here or send a mail to firstname.lastname@example.org.
 I'll try my best to help you out.